 They also come in calibers suitable for animals as small as coyotes to rounds big enough for elephants.

 Rimfire Rifles – Rimfire rifles are commonly quite anemic and designed for hunting small game.
 The most common being 22 LR, but 22 Magnum and various 17 caliber rounds are also used.
 These rounds are suited for animals as small as squirrel and can take animals as large as coyotes.

 Rimfires rifles come in all the same types as centerfire rifles.

 Shotguns – A shotgun is a smoothbore weapon designed for firing a spread of shot.
 Shotguns are close range weapons that are excellent brush weapons.
 Shotguns are incredibly versatile weapons and a single 12 gauge can be used to hunt deer, bird, turkey, rabbit, squirrel, and more.

 Shotguns come in a wide variety of calibers, and actions.
-Pump action are the most common, however bolt actions, single shots, double barrels, and semi-automatic are also prevalent.
+Pump action is the most common, however, bolt actions, single shots, double barrels, and semi-automatic are also prevalent.